eignnx/rellog/README.md

 ## Idea

-Instead of predicates, this implementation focuses on relations.
+Instead of **predicates**, this implementation focuses on **relations**.
 A Prolog predicate can be thought of as a name and an ordered tuple of arguments, but a Rellog relation is an unordered collection of name-value pairs (called attributes).

 While in Prolog you might write